-Syntalos 2.0 → 3.0 Porting Guide
+Syntalos 2.x → 3.0 Porting

-Syntalos 2.0 → 3.0 Porting Guide
+Syntalos 2.x → 3.0 Porting

 Syntalos 3.0 contains a small number of breaking changes that affect projects authored against the 2.x series.
 This page summarizes what changed and how to migrate existing setups.

-1. PyScript: porting Python modules
+1. Porting Python modules & PyScript scripts

 Port types